Law as a normative discipline

 In the early common law, the rules were rigorous on limiting permissible joinder of plaintiffs to cases where all causes in action had to affect all the parties joined.
-This has now been liberalized to permit joint action by plaintiffs where the joint action arises out of the same transaction or series of transactions, and where there is at least one question of law of fact common to all plaintiffs.
-This appears to be a legitimate liberalization of when plaintiffs shall be allowed voluntary joinder.
+This has now been liberalised to permit joint action by plaintiffs where the joint action arises out of the same transaction or series of transactions, and where there is at least one question of law of fact common to all plaintiffs.
+This appears to be a legitimate liberalisation of when plaintiffs shall be allowed voluntary joinder.

 While permissive joinder of plaintiffs in this sense is perfectly legitimate, this is not the case for “class action” suits, where the outcome of the suit is binding even upon those members of the alleged class of victims who did not participate in the suit.
 It seems the height of presumption for plaintiffs to join in a common suit and to press a “class action” suit, in which even those other alleged victims who never heard of or in some way did not consent to a suit are bound by the result.
 The only plaintiffs who should be affected by a suit are those who voluntarily join.
-Thus, it would not be permissible for 50 residents of Los Angeles to file a pollution suit on behalf of the class of “all citizens of Los Angeles,” without their knowledge or express consent.
+Thus, it would not be permissible for fifty residents of Los Angeles to file a pollution suit on behalf of the class of “all citizens of Los Angeles,” without their knowledge or express consent.
 On the principle that only the victim and his heirs and assigns may press suit or use force on his behalf, class action suits binding on anyone except voluntary plaintiffs are impermissible.

 Unfortunately, while the 1938 Federal Rule of Civil Procedure 23 provided for at least one type of nonbinding class action, the “spurious class action,” the revised 1966 rules make all class action suits binding upon the class as a whole, or rather on all those members of the class who do not specifically request exclusion.
 In an unprecedented step, voluntary action is now being assumed if no action is taken.
 The residents of Los Angeles, who might not even know about the suit in question, are required to take steps to exclude themselves from the suit, otherwise the decision will be binding upon them.
 Furthermore, most states have followed the new federal rules for class action suits.

 As in the case of voluntary joinder, the post-1966 class action must involve questions of law or fact common to their entire class.
 Fortunately, the courts have placed further limits on the use of class action.
 In most cases, all identifiable members of the class must be given individual notice of the suit, giving them at least an opportunity to opt out of the action; also, the class must be definitely identifiable, ascertainable, and manageable.
 Under this rule, the federal courts generally would not allow “all residents of the city of Los Angeles” to be party to a class action suit.
-Thus, a suit allegedly on behalf of all residents of Los Angeles County (over seven million persons) to enjoin 293 companies from polluting the atmosphere was dismissed by the court “as unmanageable because of the number of parties (plaintiffs and defendants), the diversity of their interests, and the multiplicity of issues involved.”
+Thus, a suit allegedly on behalf of all residents of Los Angeles County (over seven million persons) to enjoin two hundred ninety-three companies from polluting the atmosphere was dismissed by the court “as unmanageable because of the number of parties (plaintiffs and defendants), the diversity of their interests, and the multiplicity of issues involved.”

 Another sensible limitation placed on most class action suits is that common class interests in the suit must predominate over separate individual interests.
 Thus, a class suit will not be allowed where separate individual issues are “numerous and substantial,” and therefore common issues do not predominate.
 In the case of City of San Jose v.
 Superior Court (1974), the court threw out a class action suit of landowners near an airport, suing for damages to their land resulting from airport noise, pollution, traffic, and so on.
 Even though the airport affected each of the landowners, the court properly ruled that “the right of each landowner to recover for the harm to his land involved too many individual facts (for example, proximity to flight paths, type of property, value, use, and so on)” to permit a class suit.